pay-theory/payment-components/README.md

 ## Initiate the transaction

-When ready submit the transaction using the saved credit card
+When ready submit the transaction using the saved credit card:

 ```javascript
 // optionally provide details about the buyer